Israiloff/lvim-java-ide/README.md

 ## Plugins and Tools

 ### Copilot
-Copilot is a GitHub Copilot plugin for LunarVim.
+Copilot is a plugin for LunarVim that uses OpenAI's Codex to provide code completions and suggestions.
+Completions `(alt+l)` are available in insert mode and suggestions are available in normal mode in which-key menu.

 To use it, follow these steps:
 - Run `:Copilot setup` and enter your Copilot account credentials.